MVP Testing

 Building and launching your minimum viable product to achieve product-market fit.

-Is: The minimum feature set that delivers core value and enables learning
+An MVP is the minimum feature set that delivers core value and enables learning.

 The MVP Mindset